NelsonTooMighty/Beat.Box/README.md

  - Issues/Needed Fixes:
     -  Trouble Accessing Apples's and Spotify's toolbar to begin transfer of files for users
     - Liked Playlist is missing a tester class
-    - folderScanner class missing a test
+    - FolderScanner class missing a test
  - Sprint 2 Expectations:
     - A finished detailed outline of GUI that is presentable
     - Have finish java classes that can